 Understanding The Surgery

 Augmentation mammaplasty is usually an ambulatory procedure and can be performed in a hospital, same-day surgery center, or office OR setting.
 It can also be done under general anesthesia or intravenous sedation.
 Your surgeon and anesthesiologist will discuss these options with you.
 No matter which incision the surgeon decides to use, the rest of the surgery involves the dissection of a pocket into which the implant will be placed.
+The type of implant used will be determined by you and your doctor during your consultation based on your body type and your vision for results.
 The pocket will be dissected just behind your breast and here there are two options as well.
 The pocket can be made just behind your breast tissue but superficial to the chest muscles (pectoralis muscle).
 This implant placement is said to be sub glandular.
 Another option is to make the pocket deep or behind the pectoralis muscle in what is called a subpectoral placement.
 There is some literature to suggest that placement of the implants in the subpectoral position might lead to a decrease in one of the potential postoperative complications of this procedure, capsular contracture.

 What To Expect After Surgery

 Breast augmentation is usually done on an outpatient basis and the patient is discharged home the same day as the surgery, once she has recovered from the anesthesia.
 The surgeon will sometimes place a wrap around the breasts or place a special brazier to keep the implants in the desired position.
 Usually, there is significant soreness for the first two to three days which can be controlled with pain medication.
+While swelling and soreness is normal during recovery, it is important to watch for signs of infection such as a fever, bright red skin, and excessive bleeding.
 The surgeon might ask you to take off the wrap around the chest in about 48 hours or you might be asked to leave it until you come to the office for a follow-up visit.
 Depending on which sutures are used, these might have to be taken out at the post-op visit or they might dissolve on their own.
+Two weeks after your surgery you may begin breast massages three to four times a week.
+Following the post-op instructions provided to you will help ensure a quick recovery with successful results.

 Real Patient Stories